-Enter the peak voltage into the calculator to determine the root means square of a sinusoidal voltage.
+Enter the peak voltage into the calculator to determine the root mean square (RMS) voltage (VRMS) of the selected waveform.

 - All Electrical Calculators